Here you learn ...

 3. How do I get a work permit as a foreigner?

-For more information on applying for a work permit, see our Human Resource Compliance Guide.
+For more information on applying for a work permit, see our Human Resource Compliance Guide .

 4. What activities can I do with my work permit?

-5. Change of employer
+5. Change of workplace

 In principle, residence permits that allow employment are only valid for one employer.
 If an employer is listed in the residence permit, residence permit or work visa, employment may only be carried out for this employer.
 Self-employment is also not permitted.